Smithsonian National Museum of Natural History

 Even Shorter Lifespans

 Some species of moths called giant silk moths (Saturniidae family), such as the luna moth (Actias luna), atlas moth (Attacus atlas), and African moon moth (Argema mimosae), live only 4 or 5 days as adults.
 They don’t have any working mouthparts and cannot eat.
-Reproduction is their main focus- to successfully produce offspring.
+Reproduction is their main focus — to successfully produce offspring.

 However, giant silk moths have a long caterpillar (larval) stage.
 For example, the atlas moth can live up to 12 weeks as a caterpillar and grow to 3.5 inches long, whereas most butterfly caterpillars average only 10 days and 2 inches before pupating.
 Regardless, larvae consume a lot of species-specific plant leaves during this stage.
-Atlas moths prefer the leaves of citrus trees and other evergreen, including cinnamon.
+Atlas moths prefer the leaves of citrus trees and other evergreens, including cinnamon.

 Moth vs. Butterfly